keithalewis/papers/capm/epst.md

 specifies the initial instrument _prices_ $x\in\mathbf{R}^I$ and the final instrument prices $X\colon\Omega\to\mathbf{R}^I$ depending on the outcome.
-We assume, as customary, that there are no cash flows associated with the instruments and transactions are perfectly divisible and liquid.
+We assume, as customary, that there are no cash flows associated with the instruments and transactions are perfectly liquid and divisible.

 It is common in the literature to write $\mathbf{R}^n$ instead of
 $\mathbf{R}^I$ where $n$ is the cardinality of $I$.